abilandz/PH8124/Lecture_8/Lecture_8.md

  command-input-n
 )
 ```
-or completely equivalently, with the one-liner:
+or completely equivalently, with one-liner:
 ```bash
 ( command-input-1; command-input-2; ... ; command-input-n; )
 ```